scylladb/scylla-migrator/README.md

 An ansible playbook is provided in ansible folder.
 The ansible playbook will install the pre-requisites, spark, on the master and workers added to the ansible/inventory/hosts file.
 Scylla-migrator will be installed on the spark master node.
 1. Update ansible/inventory/hosts file with master and worker instances
+2. Update ansible/ansible.cfg with location of private key if necessary
-2. The spark-env-master-sample and spark-env-worker-sample contain environment variables determining number of workers, CPUs per worker, and memory.
+3. The spark-env-master-sample and spark-env-worker-sample contain environment variables determining number of workers, CPUs per worker, and memory.
-3. run `ansible-playbook scylla-migrator.yml`
+4. run `ansible-playbook scylla-migrator.yml`
-4. Follow instructions in Configuring the Migrator and Running on a live Spark cluster.
+5. Follow instructions in Configuring the Migrator and Running on a live Spark cluster.

 # Building